Rafapia/Homelab/docs/2_pfsense.md

 ![](../media/pfsense_dns_dhcp.png)

 This makes the DHCP Server's DNS server be pfSense itself.
-This behavior is documented on the bottom of the image and in Netgate's Docs, [here](https://docs.netgate.com/pfsense/en/latest/services/dhcp/ipv4.html#servers).
+This behavior is documented at the bottom of the image and in Netgate's Docs, [here](https://docs.netgate.com/pfsense/en/latest/services/dhcp/ipv4.html#servers).

 #### DDNS